trampfox/go-todo-aws-lambda-es/README.md

 #### Log forwarder

 **Requirements:**
-This function need valid subnet, security group and Elasticsearch endpoint as parameters.
-You have to use the same values which has been returned as output by Terraform, after the provisioning of the Elastisearch domain.
+This function needs valid subnet, security group and Elasticsearch endpoint as parameters.
+You have to use the same values that have been returned as output by Terraform, after the provisioning of the Elastisearch domain.
 See [Elasticsearch cluster].

 Run the following command from *nodejs/log-forwarder* directory to package the Lambda function, upload it to S3 and deploy it.